Healthy Homes Assessment Pipitea

 Rental Property Home Assessments Pipitea

-Property rental areas that are affected to the Healthy Homes Standard in Pipitea include each:
+Rental property areas affected to Health Homes Standard.
+Healthy Homes Standard in Pipitea include each:

 • Living Room